topo-gps/ios-manual/en/routes/route_plan_map.rst

 Planning a round-trip
 ~~~~~~~~~~~~~~~~~~~~~
-To plan a round trip, you first have to add several route points as in the example above.
+To plan a round trip, you first have to create several route points as in the example above.
 Then tap the first route point.
 A pop-up will appear in which you are asked to to plan to or select the start point.
-Tap 'Plan to start point' and the route will be closed, as you can see in the example below:
+If you tap 'Plan to start point' the route will be closed, as you can see in the example below:

 .. figure:: ../_static/route-plan-map4.png
    :height: 568px